“Valorant is cutthroat, punishing, and addictive as hell” –Cecilia D’Anastasio

-Valorant is the highly anticipated first-person shooter game being released soon by Riot Games.
+Valorant is the highly anticipated first-person shooter game released by Riot Games on June 2, 2020.

 The game was originally called Project A but has since changed to Valorant.
 It is developed by Riot Games, the makers of League of Legends – one of the most popular games over the past decade.
 The hype is real!